 To delete a MIDI note, hover over the note.
 The MIDI Hand Editing Tool appears.
 Double-click the note to delete it.

-- Press Command (macOS) / Ctrl (Windows) and hover over a note.
+- In the MIDI track: Press Command (macOS) / Ctrl (Windows) and hover over a note.
 The MIDI Velocity Editing Tool appears.
 Command+Click on the note and drag up or down to increase or decrease the note velocity.
 The relative transparency of the note indicates the velocity.
 Notes become less opaque and more transparent as velocity decreases, and more opaque and less transparent as velocity increases.

-- Show the MIDI CC sliders (set to Velocity by default), and click and drag on a velocity stalk to edit velocity for a note.
+- In the CC Velocity view: Show the MIDI CC sliders (set to Velocity by default), and click and drag on a velocity stalk to edit velocity for a note.
 You can click the note to highlight the note’s velocity stalk.
 If you select multiple notes, Option+Click and drag to edit multiple velocity stalks.
 Shift-click to select multiple velocity stalks.

-To show the MIDI CC track for an Instrument track:
+Show the MIDI CC track for an instrument track

 Click the MIDI CC icon at the top of the track, next to the track name.

-To edit the velocity of a MIDI note on the velocity track:
+Edit the velocity of a MIDI note on the velocity track

 Click on the velocity stalk and drag it up or down.